JayBox325/sanity-next/README.md

 - [ ] Make the navigation title required if the user uses an external link
 - [ ] Update the navigation children preview and indicate if a child exists or not
 - [x] Preview pages with the featured image
+- [ ] Add 'is external link' helper to indentify external URLs